danderflieger/3D_Printable_Parts_For_Sonex/Aveo PowerBurst NG Daylight Mount/README.md

 ## 3D printed part
   Location: Aveo PowerBurst NG Daylight Mount/3D Printable

 In the case of direcly using a printed part, be sure to print it in a material that can withstand the elements.
 PLA is plant based and will deteriorate outdoors.
 Additionally, it's not very heat resistant, so the part is likely to reach its "glassing" temerature on a hot summer day.
 When a 3D printable filament reaches its glassing temperature, wil begins to become soft and will no longer hold its shape.
-I suggest ABS or Nylon filament for this project.
-Even better, a carbon fiber (CF) infused ABS or Nylon filament.
+I suggest ABS or ASA filament for this project.
+Even better, a carbon fiber (CF) infused ABS or ASA filament.
 The CF particles do not grow/shrink with temperature change and your part is more likely to hold its shape.

 I have added STL files for these 3D models: __Aveo PowerBurst NG Daylight Mount/3D Printable/STL Files/__